NolanRudolph/MultiDimMonitor/README.md

 2. Clone this repository: https://github.com/NolanRudolph/MultiDimMonitor.git
 3. Clone the snabb repository: https://github.com/snabbco/snabb.git
 4. cd MultiDimMonitor
-5. bash debian_install_cassandra.sh (if NOT debian, follow http://cassandra.apache.org/download/)
+5. bash setup.sh (if NOT debian, see comments in bash file)
 6. cd Snabb; bash automake.sh
 7. A binary executable named "snabb" can be found in ~/snabb/src.
 Call ```~/snabb/src/snabb MultiDimSnabb``` to acquire instructions on how to run my program